webdoli/mogl3d-editor/README.md

-# mogl3d-editor
+# **mogl3d-editor**

-3d text web editor
+MOGL3D Editor is a WYSIWYG editor that allows 3D files to be uploaded on the web.